microsoft/NOTSOFAR1-Challenge/Transparency_FAQ.md

 2. The inference code we provide is compatible only with the original models and may not be compatible after any modifications is applied to the models.
 3. The inference code assumes a certain data structure as documented inside the code and may not work properly if one decides to utilize the inference code with data of a different structure.
 4. The evaluation framework gives a limited depth of analysis on the performance of the model.
 There may be low correlation between the results of the evaluation metrics and the subjective assessment of the user on what they consider a good performance.
+5. The existence of environmental noises with high energy levels may cause performance degredation that has not been quantified in our experiments.